GULibrarySandbox/data-vis-basics/content/4-voyant.md

 Cite the tool's developers when publishing a visualisation created using Voyant Tools:

-Sinclair, S. & Rockwell, G. (2016).
+`Sinclair, S. & Rockwell, G. (2016).
 Voyant Tools.
-Web. http://voyant-tools.org
+Web. http://voyant-tools.org`

-{% To use Voyant Tools, paste the URLs or text you wish to analyse into the text box.
-You can also upload files using the upload button.
-Watch the following videos:
-/%}

 To use Voyant Tools, paste the URLs or text you wish to analyse into the text box.
 You can also upload files using the upload button.
 Watch the following videos:

-{% include video-embed.html youtubeid="moJgWrD6dwg" caption="Example video" %}

 ## How to use voyant tools
----

-{% include vimeoPlayer.html id=page.vimeoId %}
+{% include vimeoPlayer.html id=c2e3a52115 %}

-{%
 - title: Voyant how does it work
   description: this video will give you a quick overview on how to use the tool
   video: https://vimeo.com/563468503/c2e3a52115

 - title: Voyant how does it work
   description: this video will give you a quick overview on how to use the tool